Peter is a valuable project stakeholder.

 What Kills Engagement?

-You should never act as if a stakeholder wants to sabotage your work.
+You should never act as if a stakeholder does not want.
 That is wrong unless proven otherwise.

 In most case the root cause is one of the following: